Step 1 – The Job Description and Resume Review

-The first step, when I go in search of a sales candidate, is I put together a hiring profile of the ideal candidate.
-I divide this into 4 sections:
+The first step, when I go in search of a sales candidate for a client, is to help my client put together a hiring profile of the ideal candidate.

 - Spelling/Grammar/Capitalization issues – deal breaker (I’m a journalism major)

 - Job gaps that are too long or are happening too frequently